julianManning/SatDataRetriever/README.md

 # SatDataRetriever
-SatDataRetriever is a versatile Python-based tool designed to simplify the process of downloading satellite data from various sources, including the Copernicus program’s Sentinel-2 imagery.
+SatDataRetriever is a versatile Python-based tool designed to simplify the process of downloading satellite images from various sources.
+Currently it contains codes (Jupyter) that allows users to download Sentinel-2 data at different processing levels (Level-1C and Level-2A), with detailed instructions and functions for setting up the region of interest, generating access tokens, and downloading images.